NormProgr/Employment-Narratives/README.md

 Finally, I receive my training results running a subset of 1000 data points an accuracy of 82,16% at the third epoch.
 Considering that the underlying training data might be imbalanced I consider the model to perform quite well on the data at hand.
 Though both models are distilbert based, which might account for the high precision.
-But including my zero-shot classification evaluation results I think the overall data is not suitable to solve my problem or being applied on new unseen data.
+I conclude, considering my zero-shot classification evaluation results, that the underlying data and the fine-tuned model is not suitable to solve my problem or being applied on new unseen data.
+I think the main improvement can be achieved by using other data instead of the CNN data.
+I find it noteworthy that the zero-shot model works quite well for that it is possible to input arbitrary kind of labels.
 In the next part I present some ideas how to overcome this problem.

 III Outlook and further Ideas

-- The need to train LLMs on economic related news (e.g. the Economist) and articles (e.g. American Economic Review Journals) to get a better understanding of economic principles semantics :bulb:
+- The is a need to train LLMs on economic related news (e.g. the Economist) and articles (e.g. American Economic Review Journals) to get a better understanding of economic principles semantics :bulb:
-  - This approach might allow enhance my project because more precise labeling classes for labor related narratives are possible, like Andre et al. (2023) use for Inflation narratives. :memo:
+  - Using data that is pre-trained on economic articles might improve my project performance because I could use finer labelling classes to get more in-depth insights, like Andre et al. (2023) get it in Inflation narratives. :memo:
 - I could consider other sources of information besides of classic news media like X (Twitter) or LinkedIn Data :memo:
 - For Inference: link results of labor market papers with the my research approach to